rashansmith/global-pop-tracker/README.md

 ## Current App Bugs - Potential Fixes
 - The Filter panel does not refresh to map ater the first filter is chosen.
-- Integrate a more robost login/signup system without localStorage
+- Integrate a more robost login/signup system without localStorage.
+- Country Names not matching inbetween the country.json and the population API causing data not found errors.